-For more information about these plugins, see The PAM Authentication Plugin, and The Windows Native Authentication Plugin.
+For more information about these plugins, see PAM Pluggable Authentication, and Windows Pluggable Authentication.
 For general information about pluggable authentication in MySQL, see Pluggable Authentication.
 For proxy user information, see Proxy Users.

 The default thread-handling model in MySQL Server executes statements using one thread per client connection.
 As more clients connect to the server and execute statements, overall performance degrades.
 Commercial distributions of MySQL now include a thread pool plugin that provides an alternative thread-handling model designed to reduce overhead and improve performance.
 The plugin implements a thread pool that increases server performance by efficiently managing statement execution threads for large numbers of client connections.